Linaro/Connect/_pages/schedule.md

 ---
 Linaro Virtual Connect Fall 2021 provides a platform to discuss and learn about the leading software topics, challenges and opportunities in the Arm Ecosystem today.
 We will have 70+ technical keynotes, sessions and more from September 8-10, 2021.

-Once you have [registered](https://www.eventbrite.co.uk/e/linaro-virtual-connect-fall-2021-tickets-165904321291) you will receive an invitation to the "PINE tool" event platform one week before the event begins.

-**Registered attendees can log in to the Linaro Connect event platform [here](https://app.pinetool.ai/attendee/events).**
+View the full schedule below:

+**How do I join the event?**

+All [registered](https://connect.linaro.org/register) attendees will receive an email invitation one week before Connect inviting you to login to the event platform PINE.ai.
+You will be able to bookmark sessions, view all live sessions during the event, network with other attendees and more.

 \*Please note: the schedule below should show in your local timezone.